zifengcheng/CP/README.md

 ##  Reference & Acknowledgement

-- Our code is developed upon [PromptEOL](https://github.com/kongds/scaling_sentemb).
-We thank the authors of PromptEOL for their great efforts.
+- Our code is developed upon [PromptEOL](https://github.com/kongds/scaling_sentemb) and [ActAdd](https://github.com/UlisseMini/activation_additions_hf).
+We thank the authors of both projects for their great efforts.